Rules of Engagement (ROE)

 Overarching Engagement Policy

-Vanguard is a lawful organization.
+Vanguard is a lawful organization that follows our Prime Directive.
 As a member, you will not engage in unwarranted hostilities against another player.
 We will do our due diligence to properly identify friend and foe, to give unknown parties the benefit of the doubt, to encourage clear and open communications, to minimize accidental conflict, and to do our best to mediate situations, especially when misunderstandings lead to loss of ship or life.
+When in War Zones we will prioritize VNGD Safety and missions first, see the War Zones section below for more info.

-Whenever we are participating in any action whereby a player accidentally stumbling upon us would be subject to termination, we will be sure to to make the operation public knowledge.
-As Marshall ZZGooch put it,
+Apart from War Zones, whenever we are participating in any gameplay where a player could immediately be considered hostile, we will be sure to make the operation public knowledge through in game communication.
+As High Marshall ZZGooch put it,

 “We will communicate clearly and warn players off, but it's always best to stay clear."